|Welcome: [ Log Out ]|

 The Montana CLE rules allow attorneys to claim a maximum of 5.0 "other" credits per year for preparing to teach at an approved CLE program.
 Presentations given to the general public do not qualify for CLE credit, therefore the preparation for these events may not be claimed for teaching credit.

 Attach a request for teaching credit to your attendance certificate when you send it to the Montana Commission of CLE.
-Your request may be submitted by email or regular mail.
+Your request may be submitted by email to: email@example.com

-You may submit attendance certificates to the CLE Commission any time after you have been sworn in to the State Bar.
+You may submit attendance certificates to the CLE Commission any time after you have been sworn-in.
 These credits will be applied to the first year for which you have a CLE requirement.

 Montana is 60-minute state.
 This means that in Montana one CLE credit is earned for every 60 minutes of instruction time.
 Introductory remarks, breaks and luncheon speeches do not qualify for CLE credit.